aimof/beginners-guide-to-machine-learning/README.md

 coming soon ...

-## Advanced Guide
+## Program machine learning from scratch

+Program your first machine learning software to understand the mechanism of machine learning.

 ### Competition

-[Kaggle](https://www.kaggle.com/): Kaggle is a hosting service of data science competition. data science is one of the most popular purpose of machine learning.
+[Kaggle](https://www.kaggle.com/): Kaggle is a hosting service of data science competition.
+Data science is one of the practice of machine learning.

 ## About this guide